Amoxicillin side effects

 Sleeping difficulty, called insomnia, can involve difficulty falling asleep when you first go to bed at night, waking up too early in the morning, and waking up often during the night.

 Everyone has an occasional sleepless night, and this is not a problem for most people.
-However, as many as 25 percent of Americans report occasional sleeping problems, and insomnia is a chronic problem for about 10 percent of people.
+However, as many as of Americans report occasional sleeping problems, and insomnia is a chronic problem for about 10 percent of people.

 Normal urine is often a pale or straw yellow color.
 When urine color strays from this color, it is considered abnormal.
 Abnormally colored urine may be cloudy, dark, or blood-tinged.